About Us

 Institute of National Affairs (INA)

 The Institute of National Affairs (INA) is a privately funded, non-profit policy research institute, or “think tank”, in Papua New Guinea (PNG).
-Its core running and management costs are supported by private companies, with some project support from public institutions and foundations.
-INA was founded in 1976 by concerned individuals from both the government and the private sector to promote dialogue between the two and to offer alternative advice to the public service on economic and social policy.
 The INA’s primary role is to carry out public policy-related research and disseminate the results as widely as possible to the community, government agencies, statutory institutions, learning institutions, and politicians.
-Research is carried out by world-class academics, from some of the world's leading universities and other institutions, and has a conscious policy of including PNG academics in its research, where that is possible.
-The research is generally sponsored by PNG and international bodies and is published and made available to the public.
-The INA also administers the Consultative, Implementation, and Monitoring Council (CIMC) as a mechanism for public and private sector, and civil society dialogue on key issues of public interest relating to social, economic, and wider development issues in PNG (including running the Family and Sexual Violence Action Committee, FSVAC).
+The INA administers the Consultative, Implementation, and Monitoring Council (CIMC) as a mechanism for public/ private sector and civil society dialogue on key development issues of public interest.

 Sandhi Governance Institute